 Information for Students

-As the office entrusted with the stewardship of the intellectual property created at MIT, the TLO often receives inquiries regarding ownership of intellectual property created by students.
-The policy for ownership of an invention developed by a student is the same as for any other member of the MIT community.
-It depends on:
+As the office entrusted with the stewardship of the intellectual property created at MIT, the Technology Licensing Office (TLO) often receives inquiries regarding ownership of intellectual property created by students.
+The policy for ownership of an invention developed by a student is the same as for faculty and research staff.
+Visit our page on invention ownership to learn more.

-When submitted, the Technology Disclosure Form will initiate action by the TLO to investigate the patenting (or other methods of protection) and marketing of the technology unless accompanied by a letter requesting other action by MIT, such as a waiver of MIT's ownership rights in the technology.
+When submitted, the Technology Disclosure Form will initiate action by the TLO to investigate the patenting (or other methods of protection) and licensing of the technology unless the disclosure is requesting a waiver of MIT's ownership rights in the technology.

 HOW DOES MIT TREAT MY THESIS?